- Public Works

 Access in the neighborhood will be tight during the concrete repair portion of the project.
 Please observe all warning signs, barricades and flagmen working in this area.
 Sections of the roadway will be restricted during most of the concrete repair portion of the project.
 Residents on the streets are advised to be aware of the construction activity.

 The contractor will be responsible for back-filling any open areas excavated behind the curb.
 They will also seed & straw the area to help re-establish vegetation.
-The City of Sunset Hills will make any required repairs to asphalt driveway aprons damaged (due to this work) at that time.
-Concrete driveway damage is the direct responsibility of the concrete contractor to rectify with that affected homeowner.
+Concrete and asphalt driveway damage is the direct responsibility of the concrete contractor to rectify with that affected homeowner.

 Check back to this webpage regularly for daily updates.
 These updates are posted below.
 Hopefully this webpage can be your source for 'up-to-date' information so that you might have answers to your questions if your concrete street is under construction.
 If the answer is not here, please do not hesitate to contact Wes Searcy.
 He is typically out in the field inspecting this work, but you can call and leave a message for him at 849-3400.
 Even better than that, you can e-mail him at